-This is a complex issue, but here are a few practical things to remember.
+This is a complex issue, but here are three practical things to remember about collecting sales tax on software.

 - Some states don’t tax software, others do (e.g., NY).